Do you wonder if you can eat potato leaves after tasting the delicious dishes of Pumpkin leaves?

 |Beta Carotene||776 µg|

-Here are some important health benefits that Sweet Potato leaves provide.
+Here are some significant health benefits that Sweet Potato leaves provide.

-- Anti-Diabetes: It has anti-diabetic compounds that help to reduce blood glucose content.
+- Anti-Diabetic: It has anti-diabetic compounds that help to reduce blood glucose content.

 - Better Heart Health: It is jam-packed with Vitamin K, which helps to eliminate the root cause of heart attacks and reduce cell inflammation.

-- Antioxidant: It helps to reduce the rate of mutation of Cancer cells effectively.
+- Antioxidant: It helps to reduce the rate of mutation of Cancer cells.

 - Anti-inflammatory: It helps lower inflammation and helps reduces the chances of other diseases such as Parkinson’s and Alzheimer’s.